ScionFL: Efficient and Robust Secure Quantized Aggregation: Our Framework:

 \subsection{Accuracy Evaluation}

-In~\S\ref{sec:approx-bit-arithmetic}, we showed that our approximate bit conversion preserves the expectation of the exact bits.
+In~\secref{sec:approximate_mpc}, we showed that our approximate bit conversion preserves the expectation of the exact bits.
 However, we also want to understand the concrete accuracy impact on the aggregation result due to the increased variance.
-For this, we simulate the aggregation of random vectors~$\vec{v}_i$ with dimension~$d$ drawn from a~$(0, 1)$-log-normal distribution.\footnote{We use this distribution for preliminary measurements as it was commonly observed in neural network gradients~(e.g., \cite{iclr:ChmielBSHBS21}).} Then, we measure the normalized mean square error~(NMSE) when comparing the averaged aggregation result~$\textit{agg}$ computed on secret-shared and quantized inputs to the plain averaged aggregation~$\textit{agg}_\textit{orig} = \sum_i^\numclients \vec{v}_i / \numclients$.
-Concretely, we measure \begin{small}

-\end{small} where~$\textit{agg}$ is computed using various linear quantization schemes with global scales~(1) with an exact bit-to-arithmetic conversion and~(2) with our approximation enabled.
-Our results shown in~Fig.~\ref{fig:approx_sq} are the average of~10 trials for each experiment with~$\numshares = 3$ shares~(representing a three-server dishonest majority setting using the masked evaluation technique that we will introduce in~\S\ref{sec:masked_evaluation}).
-Consistently, we observe that applying our approximation increases the~NMSE by about three orders of magnitude for stochastic quantization without rotation, and by about one and a half orders of magnitude for rotation-based algorithms.
-In~Fig.~\ref{fig:approx_sq_local} in~App.~\ref{sec:approx_evaluation_local}, we additionally provide an evaluation for the case of local scales, which we will use in our final system design, showing that the error can be significantly reduced.
-Furthermore, as we will show in~\sect{sec:sys_performance}, the error is still so small that the impact on the accuracy in common~FL settings is negligible.
+For this, we run a simulation similar to the one described in~\secref{sec:sepagg_eval}.
+Here, we compare the~NMSE computed as in~Eq.~\eqref{eq:nmse} for an aggregation~$\textit{agg}$ when using various linear quantization schemes with global scales~(i) with an exact bit-to-arithmetic conversion and~(ii) with our approximation enabled.
+The implementation is available at \url{https://encrypto.de/code/ScionFL}.
+Our results in~Fig.~\ref{fig:approx_sq} are the average of~10 trials for each experiment with~$\numshares = 3$ shares.
+Consistently, we observe that our approximation increases the~NMSE by about three orders of magnitude for stochastic quantization without rotation, and by about one and a half orders of magnitude for rotation-based algorithms.
+In~Fig.~\ref{fig:approx_sq_local}, we provide results considering local scales.
+In contrast to global scales, we can observe that for stochastic quantization without rotation the effect on the~NMSE is reduced from three to one order of magnitude.
+Also, for rotation-based algorithms there are significant concrete improvements.
+Furthermore, as shown in~\secref{sec:sys_performance}, the error is still so small that the impact on the accuracy in common~FL settings is negligible.